 - Educating you and any other caregivers

 Occupational therapy is great for patients after a physical injury or stroke and for people with conditions such as brain cancer, neurological conditions, diabetes, or arthritis.
 Occupational therapy helps people regain the fine motor control needed for buttoning a shirt, using a spoon, or working a jigsaw puzzle.
 If your loved one has trouble with these, occupational therapy can help them regain the ability to perform everyday activities on their own.

 What Happens During OT?

 - Adapt their daily routine to meet their abilities

 - Improve their fine motor, visual, cognitive, and perceptual skills to ease everyday tasks

 - Learn how to use special equipment or strategies to complete basic tasks safely

 - Recover quickly using exercises, wheelchair seating and positioning programs, and home modifications

 - Educating you and any other caregivers on how to keep your loved one safe

 Speech therapy (also called speech-language therapy) is ideal for patients with Parkinson’s disease, multiple sclerosis, ALS, Alzheimer’s disease, a head or brain injury, head and neck cancer, stroke, or serious long-term illness.
 Speech therapy can help patients of all ages — and not just with speaking.
 If your loved one has a condition that impacts the muscles that control swallowing, speech therapy can help.

 What Happens During Speech Therapy?

-Although the primary goals are to help your loved one relearn how to speak and improve their ability to form words and sounds, speech therapy involves much more than that.
+Although the main goals are to help your loved one relearn how to speak and improve their ability to form words and sounds, speech therapy involves much more than that.